blackhistorymonthbelgium/black-history-month-belgium/src/pages/agenda/2022-03-07-ayo-open-mic-fr.md

 ---
 templateKey: agenda-post
 language: fr
-title: 'AYO OPEN MIC '
+title: AYO OPEN MIC
-slug: 'AYO OPEN MIC '
+slug: AYOOPENMIC
 date: 2022-03-07T20:56:51.004Z
-description: >-
-  Black history month has started and what is a better way to start this month with an AYO open mic.
+description: Black history month has started and what is a better way to start this month with an AYO open mic.
 featuredpost: true
 featuredimage: /img/templateevent.jpeg
 tags: